TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Website_System.md

 <sup>1</sup> For the safety of officers in the field, the campus police department has requested that the obtained Remote ID (RID) data be displayed on a website as opposed to a mobile application.
 Citing concerns about officers utilizing personal mobile devices in the field, the police captain and dispatcher we met with expressed an explicit desire for a website-based information display.
 For the data to get to officers in the field, a dispatcher will relay information regarding the drone to the officer.

 <sup>2</sup> To allow for the timely dispatch of officers to the location of the detected drone, the campus police department has requested that the system operate as close to real-time as possible.
-For the sake of this project, we have defined real-time to be less than one second.
 Upon initial detection of a given Remote ID signal, a notification will be issued to the TTU police department.

 <sup>3</sup> This constraint works alongside the previous one to display the data to TTU police in an appropriate manner.
 It will take slightly longer to display the data on the website but in a successful implementation, this will still take less than one second.

+<sup>4</sup> To allow for easy integration into the campus police department's workflow, the system will be designed in a way so that minimal training is required for operation.
+A user should be able to look at the website and obtain a general idea of everything that is there and how to utilize it.
+Certain toggles to display/hide data may be implemented for the clarity of the website, and these should be intuitive for the user.

+<sup>5</sup> To prevent the unauthorized access of data in our database, the website hosting the data must be constructed securely, to a reasonable standard.
+Of course, nothing can be 100% secure, so it would be remiss to say that our website is "totally secure", but it will be constructed in such a way that it is difficult for malicious entities to gain access.

+<sup>6</sup> The W3C is a non-profit organization that works to develop standards for the world wide web.
+To be certain that our website is accessible, private, and secure, we can utilize validators created by the W3C to verify our website is ready for use on any device.

-<sup>4</sup> To abstain from sending unnecessary alerts to campus police, we have decided to implement the ability to let campus police whitelist drone serial numbers.
+<sup>7</sup> To abstain from sending unnecessary alerts to campus police, we have decided to implement the ability to let campus police whitelist drone serial numbers.
 This will prevent alerts from being generated when an authorized drone is detected.
 Adding this check will also increase the execution time for the program, but again, it should still take less than one second.

-<sup>5</sup> Privacy on campus is a big concern for this project.
+<sup>8</sup> Privacy on campus is a big concern for this project.
 One of the main concerns with drones on campus is that some malicious users may utilize drones to enter or obtain a clear view of private areas.
 To combat this, we will designate certain areas on campus as high-priority areas and raise the priority level of any drone that enters these locations.
-This allows police to make important decisions about what order to operate in.
+This allows police to make informed decisions about what order to operate in.

 ## Schematic
 <img src="/Documentation/Images/flow_control_v3.png" >